Radha Comics

-Radha Comics was an Indian comics publication in the late 80s and early 90s.
+Radha Comics was an Indian comics publication in the late 1980s and early 1990s.
 It was published by Radha Pocket Books, Meerut, India.
 It was published on a monthly schedule with usually four to six comics in each monthly comic-set.
 The comics were published in Hindi only.

 The most successful series published was Shaktiputra.
 Shaktiputra is a character similar to RoboCop in appearance and abilities.
 He is a crime fighter cyborg fitted with the brain of inspector Vikram, who devoted his life to become a Half Robot.
-His inventor was Prof. Padhmanabhan, an eminent scientist of India.
+His inventor was Prof. Padmanabhan, an eminent scientist of India.
 His body is made of metal except his face, which too is covered with a helmet.
 He uses weapons such as a sword, shield, laser revolver and also have a special power in his helmet.

 The following are other Radha Comics characters: